Metroid Prime VR

 What This Actually Is

-Dolphin VR is a fork of the open-source Dolphin emulator built by Carl Kenner.
+Dolphin VR is a fork of the open-source Dolphin emulator.
 It takes GameCube and Wii games and adds stereoscopic 3D rendering plus full six-degrees-of-freedom head tracking.
 It is not an official VR product.
 Nintendo had nothing to do with it.
 The base emulator’s legal and technical foundations are solid, but this is community-driven experimentation — a wrapper around an existing game that fakes VR well enough to make you forget, for stretches at a time, that it’s faking anything at all.

 For Metroid Prime specifically, the fit is almost unnaturally good.
 Retro Studios built the game as a first-person adventure where you inhabit a suit.
 There’s no third-person camera to break.
 The HUD is diegetic — a helmet display you see from inside Samus’s visor.
 The world is built for slow, deliberate exploration rather than twitch reflexes.
 All of that maps to VR with embarrassingly little friction.